-During the three months ended March 29, 2019 and March 30, 2018, the Company recognized revenue of \$21.2 million and \$19.9 million, respectively, that was included in the deferred revenue balance at the beginning of the period.
+During the three months ended September 27, 2019 and September 28, 2018, the Company recognized revenue of \$6.1 million and \$7.8 million, respectively, that was included in the deferred revenue balance at the beginning of each fiscal year.
+During the nine months ended September 27, 2019 and September 28, 2018, the Company recognized revenue of \$37.4 million and \$43.2 million, respectively, that was included in the deferred revenue balance at the beginning of each fiscal year.

 The Company elected the practical expedient under Topic 606 to not disclose the transaction price allocated to remaining performance obligations, since the majority of the Company's arrangements have original expected durations of one year or less, or the invoicing corresponds to the value of the Company's performance completed to date.
+These performance obligations primarily relate to the Company's support and maintenance contracts which have a duration of one year or less and subscriptions services for which invoicing corresponds to the value of the Company's performance completed to date.